weezyjagbabe/sis-retrospect/README.md

 ## Features

-List the key features of your Spring Boot application:
+List of key features of the Spring Boot application:

 - Api to create a retrospective
 - Api to get all retrospectives